USRSE/usrse.github.io/pages/community/code-of-conduct.md

 ## Reporting Guidelines
 If you believe someone is violating the code of conduct, please report this in a timely manner (see How to Submit a Report).
 Code of conduct violations reduce the value of the community for everyone.
-US-RSE Association members take reports of misconduct very seriously and are committed to preserving and maintaining the welcoming nature of our community.
+The US-RSE Association members take reports of misconduct very seriously and are committed to preserving and maintaining the welcoming nature of our community.

 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the